Chapter 36

 Their expressions were serious, but not cold; there was a professional calm about them, the bearing of those who knew well the weight of the tradition they represented.

-"Dad…" he whispered, without looking away.
+"Papa…" he whispered, not looking away.
 "Who are they?"

 Sil placed a hand on his shoulder, sensing the tension in his fingers.

-"The violet one," she said softly, pointing them out discreetly.
+"The violet," she said softly, pointing discreetly.

 The crowd remained in silence, waiting for the voice that would set the ceremony in motion.